The Deep Dive, Getting to the Bottom of Daylight Saving Time

 Remedy resides in structure.
 The nation's counties are divided into halves.
 The prosperous counties tend to be larger than the 26 k midpoint.
 The remainder consists of many very small counties, half of all counties.

 Similar to trendlines shown in the first two curves, potential migration inclines leading to prosperity in high population counties deplete these already small counties.
-So far we have been unintentionally locked into this approach, depleting the small to grow the large.
+So far, we have been unintentionally locked into this approach, depleting the small to grow the large.
 To grow the small requires an entirely different tactic.

-The third curve contributes to fixing it.
+The green curve contributes to fixing it.
 It massively reduces dark mornings for all counties.
 The fix flips the upward incline to a downward one.
 Its slightly downward incline gives an additional boost to low population counties.
 For all counties, it entirely removes direct or indirect unwholesome high-delay impact.
 It precisely shows population and percent of dark mornings conditions that exist at the instant we repair time zones and remove long DSTs.

 The difference is immense.
 Flipping the incline grows, not drains, small counties.